Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Background and Problem Setup

 The detection process is a two-stage pipeline.
-First, we construct a representation model $f_e$ to map the input sequence $X_t$ into a single latent feature vector $z_t$:
+First, we construct a representation model $f_e$ to map the input sequence $S_t$ into a single latent feature vector $z_t$:

-where $F$ denotes the feature dimension of the latent representation.
-Then we build a discrimination function $g_d$ to determine whether an anomaly exists at time step $t$ based on the latent feature $z_t$:
+where $D$ denotes the dimension of the latent representation.
+Then we build a discrimination function $g_d$ to assess whether $S_t$ contains any manipulation based on its latent representation $z_t$:

-where $y_t = 1$ indicates the presence of an anomalous insertion behavior at that time step, and $y_t = 0$ indicates normal behavior.
-The core challenge is building a pipeline that effectively captures these intricate features to distinguish fraud from complex market dynamics.
+where $y_t$ denotes the anomaly score for the sequence $S_t$, and binary predictions can be obtained by applying a threshold during evaluation.
+The core challenge is building a representation model that captures these intricate features to distinguish manipulation from complex market dynamics.